July 28, 2023

 The most effective strategy for innovative work requires agility, flexibility and optionality for the work at hand

 These are often driven by vested interests and draw entirely the wrong conclusion about where we go from here.
-Fortunately, some better and already developed narratives are gaining widespread acceptance as we emerge from lockdown.
+Fortunately, some better and already developed narratives are gaining widespread acceptance as we continue to explore the future of work.
 These acknowledge the benefits of isolation while also highlighting the advantages of travelling to the surface, even though what we find there should be different to what we once knew.

 Many workplace commentators are refreshing their existing ideas about how we blend the different times and places we work into something that takes advantages of their different pros and cons.